 UK Government guidance now says that employers cannot use rolled up holiday pay and that where a current contract still includes rolled up pay, it needs to be renegotiated.

-An employer refusing a holiday request must issue a ‘counter-notice.’
-They must issue the counter-notice at least the same number of days before the start date as the total number of days the employer wishes to prohibit holiday.
-So where an employee wants to take five days holiday, they would need to request it five days in advance.
+An employer refusing a holiday request must issue a counter-notice.
+They must issue the counter-notice at least the same number of days before the start date as the total number of days the employer wishes to refuse.
+So, where an employee wants to take five days' holiday, they would need to request it ten days in advance.
 If the employer wanted to refuse all five days, they must issue a counter-notice at least five days before the start of the holiday.

 In the first year of employment, employers can issue a counter-notice on the basis that the employee has not accrued enough holiday, or due to business reasons.
 After the first year of employment, the employee cannot issue a counter-notice unless due to business reasons.